1Marc/marcgrabanski.com/src/pages/articles/2017-12-28-2017/index.md

 ## Looking Back: Hiring Contractors

-In the Early Days Our needs were seasonal -- we recorded workshops only 3 months for the first few years and didn't need ongoing help.
+In the Early Days Our needs were seasonal – we recorded workshops only 3 months for the first few years and didn't need ongoing help.
 Hiring contractors, even if they were expensive, cut costs and **helped me retain equity over the first few years while I proved out the product.** Over time though as the business was proven out, contractors became much more expensive to hire ongoing than having a tight, focused team working together day after day.

 ## Starting a Business: Choosing Contractors or Employees

-To start, you choose: - hire employees and give them quite a lot of equity to join you to de-risk the business in the early-days. - OR pay contractors a premium.
+To start, you choose either:

+1. Hire employees and give them quite a lot of equity to join you to de-risk the business in the early-days.
+2. Pay contractors a premium.

 Contractors just have to trust that you'll pay your bills in order to work with you.
 Your job, in the early days, is to **de-risk the business and prove that your product works in the market**. _You either have to give employees a lot of equity, or pay contractors a premium._ I chose to work two contract jobs in order to afford to pay the contractors and retain equity in the business.

 ## Transitioning Away from Contractors to Vested Full Time Employees